 A shark’s head stuck out over a fireplace.
 Beasley studied me as if my head would complement the shark.
 His eyes were glued to me as I drank the tea.
 He must’ve run out of questions.

 “I noticed you have some books by Manfred Ellerbe,” I said.

-He cursed in Latin under his breath.
-He let go of Beverly, and Beverly jumped away and ran for cover somewhere in the kitchen.
+He began to curse in Latin under his breath.
+He let go of Beverly.
+Beverly hopped off his lap for somewhere in the kitchen.

-“They’re fine.
-They sure better than his crime-fiction books.
-You know what they say: a good artist is usually a mean son-of-a-gun.”
+“His books are brilliant.
+But you know what they say: a fine artist is usually a mean son-of-a-gun.”

 “You see him at the coffee shop, do you?”

-“You tell him that I better not see him again.”
+Beasley leaned forward in his Barcalounger.
+“You tell him if I ever see him again.”